jtobin/jtobin.github.io/_posts/2016-10-26-comonadic-mcmc.md

 Also: in terms of efficiency, keeping a node's history on-site at each execution falls into the 'completely insane' category, but let's not worry much about efficiency right now.
-Prototypes gonna protoype and all that.
+Prototypes gonna prototype and all that.

 Anyway.